Follow in the Footsteps of Greatness: Fashion Designer Success Stories

 Erica Zohar Erica Zohar was born in 1971 and grew up in Miami.
 Not long after moving to Los Angeles in her early 20’s, she got the idea to design a fashion-forward line of sportswear that could be worn beyond the gym.
 Upon designing a few samples and exhibiting them at a trade show in New York, she returned home with orders from some of the country’s premier boutiques, as well as from Bloomingdale’s.
 Her company, American Groove, grew to become one of the premier brands in its niche.
 Zohar’s advice to aspiring designers is, “The fashion business is a harsh one.
 In order to successfully design and market a line that can sustain for so many years you must know your customer and what they want.”
 Zohar is also on the board of the Tony Hawk Foundation, and the Advisory Board of the Los Angeles Sports and Entertainment Commission.
 Finding success in the fashion design industry can be a lot easier if you have the proper training in the theory and practice of design.

-Learn more about our degree program in Multimedia Design, emphasis in Fashion Design and find out how Fremont College can prepare you for a fashion design career in just 15 months.
+Learn more about our degree program in Multimedia Design, emphasis in Fashion Design and find out how Fremont University can prepare you for a fashion design career in just 15 months.
 In the Multimedia Design, emphasis in fashion design degree program you will learn the art and science of fashion design preparing you for a rewarding career in the fashion industry.
 Don’t wait – request more information about our Multimedia Fashion Design degree program today!